Insights

 Outlook

-Overall, risk-reward remains favorable at current juncture with benign fundamental & elevated yields across the yield curve.
-Short end of the yield curve is expected to see a downward movement over next couple of months with improving banking liquidity.
-Longer end of the yield curve is expected to remain supported on the back of favorable demand-supply dynamics.
-Any uptick in yields due to still evolving global factors and unfolding political landscape should be seen as an opportunity to build further exposure as the rate cut cycle commensurate over next few months.
+Overall, risk-reward remains favorable for fixed income market.
+Domestic yields have hardened by 10-15 bps due to global concerns and we believe current elevated yields provide an entry opportunity for investors across the yield curve.
+Short end of the yield curve is expected to get the benefit of surplus banking liquidity and reduced T-bill as well as money market supply, while the long end of the yield curve is expected to reap the benefit of robust demand from investors like insurance companies, NPS, EPFO etc. Any uptick in yields due to still evolving global factors should be seen as an opportunity to build further exposure as the rate cut cycle commensurate over next few months.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.